 Take this opportunity to plan out how many fundraising campaigns you will run this year.
 Mapping all of your fundraising campaigns onto your calendar will help you stay accountable and allow you to manage your time wisely.

 Now that you’ve noted the essential events that your fundraising team will be organizing over the course of the year, it is time to delve deeper into each engagement and determine your action deadlines.

-Let’s take the annual giving campaign example given above.
+Let’s take the annual giving campaign example given above and break it down into action deadlines.
 If you generally solicit donations during the peak giving season of November and December, and you’ve determined that your start date is November 1, you should now determine a timeline for your pre-campaign steps.

 Your action deadlines should include:

 - Reaching out to major donors